 Beach Parking Information:

 Currituck County has instated a parking permit system for Carova beach.
-Permits are not required to drive on the beach in order to access the house, however, they are needed if you are planning to PARK on the shore to utilize the beach between May 24th and September 2nd.
+Permits are not required to drive on the beach in order to access the house, however, they are needed if you are planning to PARK on the shore to utilize the beach between Memorial Day through Labor Day.
 Permits can only be purchased at the Currituck Mainland Visitor Center or Corolla Visitor Center.
 They are $50/permit.

 Suggestions when driving on the 4x4 beaches: